will-s-205/add-to-cart/README.md

 # Add to Cart
 ### Click project live below:
 [![Add to Cart cover](https://raw.githubusercontent.com/will-s-205/will-s-205.github.io/main/fcc-portfolio/img/2023-07-04%20Add%20to%20Cart.jpg)](https://will-s-205.github.io/add-to-cart)
 Simple web page for shopping cart.
 Firebase and vanilla JS.
-Works with desktop and mobile devices.
 Shopping has never been easier!
 ## Goal
 App created as a part of efforts to learn and practice JS, API, Firebase
 ## Learned and practiced